-The U.S. Department of Labor published monumental changes to the overtime rule that make approximately 4.2 million currently exempt employees eligible for overtime pay later this year.
+The U.S. Department of Labor published monumental changes to the overtime rule.
+These changes make approximately 4.2 million currently exempt employees eligible for overtime pay later this year.

 The Fair Labor Standards Act (FLSA) overtime rule determines whether employees are eligible or exempt for overtime pay.
 Exempt employees, because of their rate of pay and type of work that they do, do not qualify for overtime pay for hours worked over 40 in a workweek.
 Nonexempt employees must be paid time and a half for any hours worked more than 40 in a workweek.

 Before the Nov.
 22 preliminary injunction, all employers had to comply with the changes made to the overtime regulations of the Fair Labor Standards Act by Dec.
 1, 2016.
-That deadline has been put on hold while a federal judge reviews the case.
+That deadline is on hold while a federal judge reviews the case.

 What Is The New FLSA Overtime Rule?